OFFICE OF ADMISSIONS AND REGISTRAR

 - Obtain withdrawal clearance from the Financial Aid Office if applicable.

-- Submit the completed class withdrawal form to the Office of Admissions.
+- Submit the completed class withdrawal form to the Office of Admissions/ Registrar.

-If the withdrawal from school is prior to the 15th school day, the student may be due a tuition refund (see Refund Policy under the Policies and Procedures section of the catalog).
+If the withdrawal from school is within 2 weeks after the start of class, the student may be due a tuition refund (see Refund Policy under the Policies and Procedures section of the catalog).

-It is the responsibility of the student to ensure notification of withdrawal is received by the Office of Admissions.
-Failure to submit the completed withdrawal form to Admissions may result in a grade of “F” for each course in which the student is registered.
+It is the responsibility of the student to ensure notification of withdrawal is received by the Office of Admissions/ Registrar.
+Failure to submit the completed withdrawal form to The Office of Admissions/ Registrar may result in a grade of “F” for each course in which the student is registered.

 Students who withdraw after the registration period will have each of their courses recorded as “W”.
 W’s are not used in grade point calculations.